Johnny Galecki Criticized By ‘Roseanne’ Fans As He Teases His Return To ‘The Conners’

 “Group that adopted you?
 You mean Roseanne that gave you a job?
 Lucky for you.
 And now y’all just act like she doesn’t exist,” one commenter fired back at Galecki.

-“Still sad what you and the rest of the cast let them do to Roseanne…..,” wrote another.
+“Still sad what you and the rest of the cast let them do to Roseanne…..” wrote another.

 “Whether you want to admit it or not, you ALL owe your careers to @officialroseannebarr,” another added.